AlanRynne/ifc-syntax-ast-parser/README.md

 - Syntax error checking
 - Validation

-The AST nodes can be traversed using the _visitor pattern_ (which to be honest, I had no idea what it was until last week even though i've been using it for years!
+The AST nodes can be traversed using the _visitor pattern_ (which to be honest, I had no idea what it was until last week even though I've been using it for years!
 The perils of a self-taught programmer...).

 The project is written in typescript and developed by myself, @AlanRynne.